Marko Perković: Breakthrough with Geni kameni and E, moj narode (1995–2005)

-Perković's band, also named Thompson, toured to promote E, moj narode.
-During a concert at Stadion Poljud in Split, attended by some 40,000 spectators, Perković stated that his songs mark his "three loves: God, homeland, and family".
-The event sparked controversy, however: Two seats in the audience were reserved for Mirko Norac (a convicted war criminal who was on trial at the time) and Ante Gotovina (found not guilty in 2012 on all charges by an appeals panel at the ICTY, but at the time a fugitive).
+Perković toured to promote E, moj narode.
+During a concert at Stadion Poljud in Split, attended by some 40,000 spectators, he stated that his songs mark his "three loves: God, homeland, and family".
+The event sparked controversy, however: two seats in the audience were reserved for Mirko Norac (a convicted war criminal who was on trial at the time) and Ante Gotovina (found not guilty in 2012 on all charges by an appeals panel at the ICTY, but at the time a fugitive).
 At the beginning of the concert, just moments before Perković stepped onstage, the audience sang the Ustaše song "Evo zore, evo dana".

 In 2003, Perković released the greatest hits album Sve najbolje.
 In 2004, he collaborated on several songs on then-Thompson bassist Tiho Orlić's solo album Tiho.
 In May 2005, Perković performed in Australia at Sydney's Entertainment Centre and Melbourne's Vodafone Arena.

-Bilo jednom u Hrvatskoj and mainstream success (2006–2013)
+Bilo jednom u Hrvatskoj and mainstream success (2006–2008)

 Perković's sixth studio album, Bilo jednom u Hrvatskoj, was released in December 2006 and soon became his best-selling record, with over 120,000 copies sold.
 Perković subsequently announced a tour of Croatia and select European cities, beginning after the Lenten season through summer, culminating with a performance at Stadion Maksimir in Zagreb, in front of 60,000 people.
-As part of the second leg of the tour, Thompson performed at Split's Stadion Stari plac in front of 25,000 people, and the show was recorded for the live album Bilo jednom u Hrvatskoj: Split – Stari plac.
+As part of the second leg of the tour, Perković performed at Split's Stadion Stari plac in front of 25,000 people, and the show was recorded for the live album Bilo jednom u Hrvatskoj: Split – Stari plac.